A woman with long brown hair wearing a black top smiles at the camera.

 Mica particles in textiles can change color with heat.
 This creates fabrics that respond to body temperature.
 Such materials have applications in sports and medical wear.

-Mica’s industrial uses span many sectors, from long-established and accepted manufacturing to ultramodern technologies.
-Its distinctive properties make it very useful in electronics, construction, automotive, and renewable energy applications.
+Mica’s industrial uses span a wide range of sectors, from traditional manufacturing to ultramodern technologies.
+Its unique properties make it invaluable in electronics, construction, automotive, and renewable energy applications.
 As industries grow, mica continues to find new roles in emerging fields like 3D printing and smart textiles.
-Although obstacles remain in enduring sourcing, efforts are underway to improve mining practices and develop eco-friendly alternatives.
-The versatility of mica ensures its continued importance in industrial applications, driving business development and performance across varied industries.
+While challenges remain in sustainable sourcing, efforts are underway to improve mining practices and develop eco-friendly alternatives.
+The versatility of mica ensures its continued importance in industrial applications, driving innovation and performance across diverse industries.